Book Now

 My law practice was broken into three times.

-And then came the night that made the decision final.
+And then came the day that made the decision final.

 My husband and I were hijacked on the Durban beachfront by five men carrying AK-47 rifles.
 Our children were in the vehicle.
 They were three and five years old.